 The Future of Traditional Roasters

 The question lingers: As digital roasters, which mainly use air roasting technology, become more popular, will air roasting replace drum roasting as the method of choice for sample roasting?

 “I think it can,” says Marcus Young of Boot Coffee.
 “With more and more roasters using IKAWA sample roasters or Stronghold roasters, and even production roasting with Loring Roasters with their highly convective heat, fluid bed may be the way to go.”

+He also notes that roasters offer improved control over heat and airflow compared to traditional sample roasters.
 “With the IKAWA, I can send a profile to the roaster and have a lab assistant roasting samples with about ten minutes of training,” says Young.
 “I’ve also found the ability to develop and share profiles on fluid bed machines to be appreciated by my clients who operate roasting companies.”

-But Phil Beattie of Dillanos disagrees somewhat.
+But Phil Beattie of Dillanos Coffee Roasters in Sumner, Washington, disagrees.

-At Sustainable Harvest, where Agudelo roasts on two IKAWAs and a Probat, she has developed a profile similar to that of a drum roaster by cupping two roasts (one from the drum roaster and one from the IKAWA) side by side, in order to achieve the same expression of flavor and smell for quality control purposes.
+Yimara Martinez Agudelo is a quality control specialist at Sustainable Harvest.
+Agudelo roasts on two IKAWAs and a Probat (a drum roaster) and has developed a profile similar to that of a drum roaster by cupping two roasts (one from the drum roaster and one from the IKAWA) side by side to achieve the same expression of flavor and smell for quality control purposes.

 The machines are here to stay.

 This article was originally published on August 25, 2020, and has been updated to reflect Fresh Cup’s editorial standards.